Medically reviewed by C.H. Weaver M.D. Medical editor 7/2021

 If your chemotherapy is given through an IV, your doctor may suggest an implanted venous access device (VAD) such as a Hickman® catheter or Port-a-Cath.
 VADs are surgically placed in a large vein near the heart and can stay in place for long periods of time.
 By using a VAD, you will not have to have smaller catheters repeatedly placed in your arm veins.

-How often will I receive chemotherapy?
+How often will I receive treatment?

 Generally, treatments are given daily, weekly, or monthly.
 How often you receive chemotherapy depends on the type of cancer and which drug or combination of drugs you receive.
 Your doctor will help you determine the most effective treatment schedule for you.
 Chemotherapy is usually given in cycles with rest periods between each administration.